© Pixabay

 Luxembourg may not have quite the reputation of its neighbour (I'm looking at you, Belgium) when it comes to the quality of its beer – but that's changing.

-Note: This article was written in 2018.
+Note: This article was written years ago.
 We try to update it when a brewery closes, or a new one opens.
-If you spot something amiss, drop a comment below or send an e-mail to contenttoday [at] rtltoday [dot] lu.
+If you spot something amiss, send an e-mail to contenttoday@rtl.lu.

-Before hop into the barrel, you may also want to check out our video introduction to Artisan'Ale, an excellent beer shop in the City where you can get your hands on many of the beers below.
+And while you're at it, you may also want to check out our introduction of Artisan'Ale, an excellent beer shop in Luxembourg City where you can get your hands on many of the beers below.

 The breweries